See Creative Writing. On sabbatical and leave 2015–16.

 Medieval British literatures, Chaucer, Dante, Shakespeare, Arthurian literature, narrative theory, Celtic studies, and children’s literatures.

 Eighteenth-century British literary and visual culture, the novel and its social and cultural contexts 1680–1850, aesthetic theory.
+On sabbatical 2015–16.

 Literary theory, the novel, text-image relations, consciousness studies.
+On sabbatical spring 2016.

 Robert S. Knapp

 Shakespeare, Renaissance literature, literary theory.
-On sabbatical 2014–15.

 Early American literature and culture, American poetry, poetics and ethnopoetics, Native American literature and culture, postcolonial theory, gender theory, American studies.